MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 - `status` - Current status (authenticated, unauthenticated, loading, error)
 - `errorMessage` - Error message if authentication failed
 - `isOffline` - Flag indicating if the app is operating in offline mode
+- `transientError` - Optional object containing information about non-critical errors (e.g., profile fetch failures) that shouldn't halt the app

+The `transientError` field is specifically designed to handle non-blocking errors like 404 on profile endpoint, allowing the app to continue functioning while still informing the user about the issue.

 #### AuthNotifier
 State management for authentication, connecting UI to domain services: